ms/buildtogether.tech/important/index.md

 being productive in a team?
 The most important thing is running meetings efficiently.
 The rules doing so are simple but rarely followed:

+Agree on the rules.
+:   Bridge and ping pong are both fun games, but you can't play both on the same
+    table at the same time.
+(Please don't take this as a challenge, or if you do, please post a video.)
+Similarly, exactly what rules you use to run meetings matters less than everyone agreeing on what the rules are.

 Keep discussion meetings and decision meetings separate.
 :   A <span g="discussion_meeting">discussion meeting</span>'s purpose is to
     explore design alternatives or figure out what next term's goals should be.